Dexter-Lab-IITMandi/Intro_to_PDAL/README.md

-# Intriduction to PDAL
+# Introduction to PDAL
-This training was provided as part of the [EarthCube Advancing the Analysis of HRT Workshop #2](https://opentopography.org/workshops/earthcube-advancing-analysis-hrt-workshop-2) from May 8-10, 2023 at Arizona State University.
+This tutorial was provided as part of as training session at the [EarthCube Advancing the Analysis of HRT Workshop #2](https://opentopography.org/workshops/earthcube-advancing-analysis-hrt-workshop-2) from May 8-10, 2023 at Arizona State University.
 The intended audience is users who have either never used [PDAL](https://pdal.io/en/latest/) or are novice users.
 This workshop will focus on basic syntax and some simple workflows to get users familiar with working from PDAL.
 Topics include:
 - Working with pipelines
 - Learning how to interrogate point clouds with PDAL (e.g. metadata, basic stats, etc.)